MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

  **Not an admin?** Contact your IT administrator for help.
 [Who has admin permissions in my business?](../admin-overview/admin-overview.md#who-has-admin-permissions-in-my-business)

- **For Office 365 Home, Personal, or University**, see [Add, update, or remove credit cards and other ways to pay](https://support.microsoft.com/help/4026594).
+ **For Office 365 Home, or Personal**, see [Add, update, or remove credit cards and other ways to pay](https://support.microsoft.com/help/4026594).

 > [!NOTE]
 > Paying by using a bank account is not available in some countries or regions.